ACCOUNTS AND PASSWORDS

 ACKNOWLEDGING AND CITING THE CRI

-A: Thank you for acknowledging the CRI in grants, papers, and IRB documentation.
+Thank you for acknowledging the CRI in grants, papers, and IRB documentation.
 We recommend using the language below.

 The Center for Research Informatics is funded by the Biological Sciences Division at the University of Chicago with additional funding provided by the Institute for Translational Medicine, CTSA grant number UL1 TR000430 from the National Institutes of Health.

 Data used in this study will be provided by the Clinical Research Data Warehouse (CRDW) maintained by the Center for Research Informatics (CRI) at University of Chicago.
 The CRDW has been approved by the IRB to operate as an enterprise resource to support research throughout the Biological Sciences Division (BSD).
 Data in the CRDW comes from Billing, Clinical Registries, Research Systems as well as our Electronic Medical Record (EMR) and comprises all encounters from 1/1/2006 to date.
 This includes over 6.8 million inpatient and outpatient encounters for at least 555,000 distinct patients resulting billions of observations from patients in the University of Chicago Medicine health system.
 The Center for Research Informatics (CRI) is funded by the Biological Sciences Division, the Institute for Translational Medicine/CTSA (NIH UL1 TR000430) at the University of Chicago.

 Data from this study were provided by the Clinical Research Data Warehouse (CRDW) maintained by the Center for Research Informatics (CRI) at University of Chicago.
 The Center for Research Informatics is funded by the Biological Sciences Division, the Institute for Translational Medicine/CTSA (NIH UL1 TR000430) at the University of Chicago.